Local Government Policy Awards

 The awards recognise and celebrate Local Governments who prioritise the health and well-being of children through the implementation of innovative, sustainable projects and programs supported by strong public health policy.

 Complete your registration or login here: Awards Platform

 View categories and guidelines here: 2020 Categories and Guidelines

 To become involved: email@example.com or (08) 9266 2489.

-The Children’s Environment and Health Local Government Report Card Project originated following the Environment and Health Advocacy Forum – an event organised by the PHAIWA in March 2009.
+The Children’s Environment and Health Local Government Policy Awards originated following the Environment and Health Advocacy Forum – an event organised by PHAIWA in March 2009.
 The Environment and Health Advocacy Committee was formed following the Forum and has 22 members from across Western Australia.
 One of the Committee’s first duties was to prioritise the advocacy consensus targets developed from the Forum.
 The area of children’s environment and health was allocated the highest priority.
-Subsequently a range of ideas focusing on how to advocate for improved children’s environment and health were canvassed and it was agreed that targeting the local government sector would be most suitable given that many of the settings where children congregate come under the jurisdiction of local government.
+Subsequently a range of ideas focusing on how to advocate for improved children’s environment and health were canvassed and it was agreed that targeting the Local Government sector would be most suitable given that many of the settings where children congregate come under the jurisdiction of Local Government.